-Kidder Hill Community Wind (KHCW) is planned as a 5-megawatt electric generation project under development with the potential to provide enough power to meet the average local annual electric needs of approximately 2,000 households.
-The two wind turbines at Kidder Hill Community Wind will play a role in helping Vermont achieve its renewable energy goals.
+On February 28th, 2018 Kidder Hill Community Wind announced that it was stopping project planning activities.
+Kidder Hill Community Wind (KHCW) was planned as a 5-megawatt electric generation project with the potential to provide enough power to meet the average local annual electric needs of approximately 2,000 households.
+Kidder Hill Community Wind was intended to play a role in helping Vermont achieve its renewable energy goals.